Jason Demers

-Jason Demers (born June 9, 1988) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+Jason Demers (born June 9, 1988) is a former Canadian professional ice hockey defenceman.
 He most recently played for the Bakersfield Condors in the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
-He was drafted by the San Jose Sharks in the seventh round, 186th overall, at the 2008 NHL Entry Draft.
+He was drafted by the San Jose Sharks in the seventh round, 186th overall, at the 2008 NHL entry draft.

 Playing career

 Amateur

 As a youth, Demers played in the 2001 and 2002 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from West Island, Montreal.

 Demers played major junior ice hockey in the Quebec Major Junior Hockey League (QMJHL), splitting his time between the Moncton Wildcats and the Victoriaville Tigres.
 In the 2007–08 season for the Tigres, Demers led the QMJHL in defenceman scoring with 64 points in 67 games.
-He went undrafted by the NHL until he completed his major junior career in 2008, whereupon he was selected by the San Jose Sharks in the seventh round of the 2008 NHL Entry Draft, 186th overall.
+He went undrafted by the NHL until he completed his major junior career in 2008, whereupon he was selected by the San Jose Sharks in the seventh round of the 2008 NHL entry draft, 186th overall.

 Demers with the San Jose Sharks in 2009.